viking-saver/windows-itpro-docs/windows/security/identity-protection/hello-for-business/deploy/includes/adfs-mfa.md

 For information on available non-Microsoft authentication methods see [Configure Additional Authentication Methods for AD FS](/windows-server/identity/ad-fs/operations/configure-additional-authentication-methods-for-ad-fs).
 For creating a custom authentication method see [Build a Custom Authentication Method for AD FS in Windows Server](/windows-server/identity/ad-fs/development/ad-fs-build-custom-auth-method)

 Follow the integration and deployment guide for the authentication provider you select to integrate and deploy it to AD FS.
 Make sure that the authentication provider is selected as a multifactor authentication option in the AD FS authentication policy.
 For information on configuring AD FS authentication policies see [Configure Authentication Policies](/windows-server/identity/ad-fs/operations/configure-authentication-policies).

+> [!TIP]
+> When you validate the AD FS configuration, verify if you need to update the configuration of user agent strings to support Windows Integrated Authentication (WIA).
+For more information, see [Change WIASupportedUserAgent settings](/windows-server/identity/ad-fs/operations/configure-ad-fs-browser-wia#change-wiasupporteduseragent-settings).